Meet author Rachelle Paige Campbell

 Colleen’s Confession

-Thousand Islands Brides, Book 4
+Thousand Islands Brides, book 4

-Austrian immigrant, Jack Weiss, enjoys being the island’s groundskeeper and is smitten by the lovely Irish lass.
-But Colleen dismisses him at every turn, no matter how much he admires her art, tries to keep her safe, and waters the blossoms of love.
+Jack Weiss is smitten by the lovely Irish lass.
 Perhaps introducing her to the famous impressionist, Alson Skinner Clark, will brighten her opinion of him.
 But rumors of war in Europe means Jack must choose between joining his homeland’s army or staying safe in the Thousand Islands as he makes a life with Colleen.
 If she will have him.

 Christmas Charity